 You want a lightweight handset

-If you want a new iPhone but don’t want weight in the pocket, then this is the model to go for.
+If you want a new iPhone but don’t want weight in the pocket, then this (or the iPhone 12 mini) is the model to go for.
 It’s far less weighty (partly, it seems, due to having less battery to lean on), and is easier to wrap your fingers around than some models in the range right now.